Mucktros/ITSeterraAddon/README.md

 For **Italiano** Translations See [Italiano Translations](https://github.com/Mucktros/ITSeterraAddon/blob/main/READMEItaliano.md)

-A special thanks to **NekoXIII** for creating the original SeterraAddon, which served as the foundation for this project!
+A special thanks to **NekoXIII** for creating the original SeterraAddon, which served as the foundation for this project.

 ---